zchef2k/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 Before running, you should download or copy community GGUF model to your local directory.
 For instance,  `DeepSeek-R1-Distill-Qwen-7B-Q4_K_M.gguf` of [bartowski/DeepSeek-R1-Distill-Qwen-7B-GGUF](https://huggingface.co/bartowski/DeepSeek-R1-Distill-Qwen-7B-GGUF/blob/main/DeepSeek-R1-Distill-Qwen-7B-Q4_K_M.gguf).

 #### Run GGUF model

+> [!NOTE]
+> Do not source oneAPI when using llama.cpp portable zip.

 Please change `/PATH/TO/DeepSeek-R1-Distill-Qwen-7B-Q4_K_M.gguf` to your model path before your run below command.
 ```bash
 ./llama-cli -m /PATH/TO/DeepSeek-R1-Distill-Qwen-7B-Q4_K_M.gguf -p "A conversation between User and Assistant.
 The user asks a question, and the Assistant solves it.
 The assistant first thinks about the reasoning process in the mind and then provides the user with the answer.
 The reasoning process and answer are enclosed within <think> </think> and <answer> </answer> tags, respectively, i.e., <think> reasoning process here </think> <answer> answer here </answer>.
 User: Question:The product of the ages of three teenagers is 4590.
 How old is the oldest? a.
 18 b.
 19 c.
 15 d.
 17 Assistant: <think>" -n 2048  -t 8 -e -ngl 99 --color -c 2500 --temp 0 -no-cnv